Little Andaman

 Little Andaman Island (Onge: Gaubolambe) is the fourth largest of the Andaman Islands of India with an area of 707 km2, lying at the southern end of the archipelago.
 It belongs to the South Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.
 It lies 88 km south of Port Blair, the capital of Andaman and Nicobar Islands.

 Geography

 The island is in the Bay of Bengal and belongs to the Little Andaman Group, and is separated from Rutland Island in Great Andaman by the Duncan Passage.
 The Little Andaman Group is the counterpart of the Great Andaman island group.

 The low-lying island has widespread rainforest and several rare species of marine turtle.

 Little Andaman Island has white sandy beaches and bewitching waterfalls.

 The Little Andaman Lighthouse (a.k.a.
 Richardson's Lighthouse) is located 14 km south by road from Hut Bay port and is situated on the Southern tip of Little Andaman Island.

 Climate

 Administration

 Administratively, Little Andaman Island is part of Little Andaman Tehsil.

 Demographics

-The island is home to the indigenous Onge tribe, who call the island Egu Belong, and has been a tribal reserve since 1957.
-Settlers from Bengal and other places also live here.
-As per the census of 2011, the population was 18,823 in 4,093 households, spread among 18 villages.

-The main village of Kwate-tu-Kwage is located on Hut Bay.
+Bengali is the most spoken language in Ferrargunj tehsil.
+As of 2011 census, Bengali is spoken as the first language by 48.60 percent of the district's population.